robertangeles/repo-ai-prompts/write-human-micro-essay.md

 - Vary sentence lengths.
 Mix short, medium, and long sentences to create rhythm.
 - Address the reader directly.
 Use "you" and "your.".
 Example: "This technique works best when you apply it consistently."
 - Keep it honest.
 Avoid forced friendliness or fake enthusiasm.
+- End with a challenge or strategic question that invites executive dialogue.
 - Think of adding three strategic hashtags to represent that main idea of the essay.
 - Write a detailed prompt for an AI Image Generator that captures the essence of this essay.
 You will put this in the [Midjourney] Subheading.